-As of December 31, 2023, the Company had working capital of \$590.0 million, which represents an increase of \$53.3 million from working capital of \$536.7 million as of December 31, 2022.
-The increase in working capital was primarily a result of volume-driven and inflation-driven increases in accounts receivable as well as a volume driven increase in inventory to support the Company's backlog.
+As of December 31, 2024, the Company had working capital of \$667.2 million, which represents an increase of \$77.2 million from working capital of \$590.0 million as of December 31, 2023.
+The increase in working capital was primarily a result of higher cash and cash equivalents.

-Capital expenditures were \$37.7 million for 2023, compared to \$31.1 million for 2022.
+Capital expenditures were \$25.0 million for 2024, compared to \$37.7 million for 2023.
 The Company will fund any future expenditures from operating cash flows or through our revolving credit facility, described below.

-Net cash provided by operating activities was \$131.2 million for 2023, compared to \$14.5 million for 2022.
-The increase of cash from operating activities is primarily the result of stronger net income driven by sales growth and a significantly lower year-on-year change in operating assets compared to 2022.
+Net cash provided by operating activities was \$209.8 million for 2024, compared to \$131.2 million for 2023.
+The increase of cash from operating activities is primarily the result of improved receivables and inventory compared to 2023.

-Net cash used in investing activities was \$52.6 million for 2023, compared to \$31.7 million for 2022.
-The increase in investing activities is driven by the acquisition of Royal Truck.
-Net cash used by financing activities was \$76.9 million for 2023, compared to net cash provided of \$24.5 million for 2022.
-This reduction in cash provided by financing activities is due to repayment of revolving credit.
+Net cash used in investing activities was \$22.2 million for 2024, compared to \$52.6 million for 2023.
+The decrease in investing activities was in part driven by the acquisition of Royal Truck in 2023.
+Net cash used by financing activities was \$32.0 million for 2024, compared to net cash used of \$76.9 million for 2023.
+This reduction in cash used by financing activities is due to repayment of revolving credit.

-The Company had \$42.5 million in cash and cash equivalents held by its foreign subsidiaries as of December 31, 2023.
+The Company had \$147.2 million in cash and cash equivalents held by its foreign subsidiaries as of December 31, 2024.
 The majority of these funds are held at our European and Canadian facilities.
 The Company will continue to repatriate European and Canadian cash and cash equivalents in excess of amounts needed to fund operating and investing activities, but will need to monitor exchange rates to determine the appropriate timing of such repatriation given the current relative strength of the U.S. dollar.
 Repatriated funds will initially be used to reduce funded debt levels under the Company's current credit facility and subsequently used to fund working capital, capital investments and acquisitions company-wide.